gamebin/decen_social/README.md

 As now, we support mysql[https://www.mysql.com]

 other folders
-- [front] this folder consists of some HTML files as a examples to make your own design.
+- [example] this folder consists of some HTML files as a examples to make your own design.

 ### own your data
 Imagine that the facebook or twitter shut-down.
 You can not get your data !!